THE FIRST EVER

 General registration is free and therefore non-refundable.
 We appreciate you letting us know if you can’t make it by emailing events@aspeninstitute.org.

-VIP passes and marquee event tickets are final sale and non-refundable.
-Passes are transferable before September 1, 2025.
-To request a substitution please emails us at events@aspeninstitute.org.
+Friends of the Festival passes and main stage event tickets are final sale and non-refundable.
+Passes are transferable before September 1, 2026.
+To request a substitution, please email us at events@aspeninstitute.org.